-- The debt instruments we entered into on the Effective Date contain various restrictive covenants limiting the discretion of our management in operating our business. - · Our variable rate indebtedness subjects us to interest rate risk and the transition away from LIBOR could have an adverse impact on us.

-- We may incur additional asset impairments and/or rig retirements as a result of reduced demand for certain offshore drilling rigs. - Changes in tax laws and policies, effective income tax rates or adverse outcomes resulting from examination of our tax returns could adversely affect our financial results. - Our consolidated effective income tax rate may vary substantially from one reporting period to another. - Changes in accounting principles and financial reporting requirements could adversely affect us.
+- Our financial performance after emergence from bankruptcy may not be comparable to our historical financial information as a result of the implementation of the Plan and the transactions contemplated thereby and our adoption of fresh start accounting. - The debt instruments we entered into on the Effective Date contain various restrictive covenants limiting the discretion of our management in operating certain aspects of our business. - Our variable rate indebtedness subjects us to interest rate risk and the transition away from LIBOR could have an adverse impact on us. - The exercise of all or any number of the outstanding Emergence Warrants or the granting or vesting of stock-based awards will dilute the interests of the holders of our New Diamond Common Shares. - We may incur additional asset impairments and/or rig retirements as a result of reduced demand for certain offshore drilling rigs. - Changes in tax laws and policies, effective income tax rates or adverse outcomes resulting from examination of our tax returns could adversely affect our financial results. - Our consolidated effective income tax rate may vary substantially from one reporting period to another. - Changes in accounting principles and financial reporting requirements could adversely affect us.